vttale/serve-stale/README.md

 9. EDNS Option

-   During the discussion of serve-stale in the IETF dnsop working group, it was suggested that an EDNS option should be available to either explicitly opt-in to getting data that is possibly stale, or at least as a debugging tool to indicate when stale data has been used for a response.
+   During the discussion of serve-stale in the IETF, it was suggested that an EDNS option should be available to either explicitly opt-in to getting data that is possibly stale, or at least as a debugging tool to indicate when stale data has been used for a response.

    The opt-in use case was rejected as the technique was meant to be immediately useful in improving DNS resiliency for all clients.

-   The reporting case was ultimately also rejected as working group participants determined that even the simpler version of a proposed option was still too much bother to implement for too little perceived value.
+   The reporting case was ultimately also rejected because even the simpler version of a proposed option was still too much bother to implement for too little perceived value.

 10. Security Considerations